Essential building blocks to help you WORK ON your business

 Cultivate A Business Culture You Design:

-As a business owner, the person most responsible for it's success or failure, your business has an identity.
+As a business owner, the person most responsible for its success or failure, your business has a culture.
 Most notably your identity.
 But since it can't talk itself, you have to do the talking for it.
 Unfortunately, many small business owners are notoriously silent when it comes to sharing what they’re thinking.
 They have a direction in mind, but struggle putting into words to share with those who can help.
 If your team members don’t understand the direction you have in mind, chances are they’ll find their own ways of doing things.

 Don’t you love playing games and competing with your friends for bragging rights?
 So do your team members!
 Businesses often fail to take advantage of this innate desire to win by not effectively measuring results during the month.
 If the only goal is a monthly revenue goal and it’s measured after the end of the month, by then it’s too late to make adjustments that could have affected the results.
 How will your team know if they are winning or losing during the month and adjust accordingly?